 Pompeo says G7 discussed China's coronavirus 'disinformation'

-The Group of Seven (G7) big economies discussed an "intentional disinformation campaign" by China on the coronavirus in a virtual meeting on Wednesday, U.S. Secretary of State Mike Pompeo said.
+The Group of Seven (G7) big economies discussed an "intentional disinformation campaign" by China on the coronavirus in a virtual meeting on Wednesday, U.S. Secretary of State Mike Pompeo said, adding that the world still needed accurate information on the outbreak from Beijing.

-At a State Department news conference, Pompeo repeated previous charges that China had delayed sharing information about the virus and said all G7 members were "deeply aware" of Beijing's disinformation campaign.
+The outbreak began in Wuhan, Hubei province late last year and Pompeo repeated previous charges that China had delayed sharing information.
+At a State Department news conference, Pompeo said full transparency was needed to fight the new coronavirus, which he again referred to as the "Wuhan virus," a term that has angered China.

+"That means full transparency by everyone, including by the Chinese Communist Party.
+This is a continuing challenge, we still need good information from the Chinese Communist Party about what is taking place there," he said.
+Pompeo said the United States "desperately" wanted to work with every country around the world, including China, "to keep as many people alive, as many people as healthy, and then to restore our economies that have been decimated by the Wuhan virus."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)